Killing of Kirsty Bentley: Discovery

-On 17 January, two men in the Camp Gully area of Rakaia, roughly 40 km away from Ashburton, found a badly decomposed human body lying in a patch of overgrown scrub and planted pine.
+On 17 January 1999, the day before her 16th birthday, two men in the Camp Gully area of Rakaia, roughly 40 km away from Ashburton, found a badly decomposed human body lying in a patch of overgrown scrub and planted pine.
 The body was later confirmed to be Bentley's.

 The body was lying at the bottom of a steep embankment, covered in a thin layer of branches and leaves.
 She had been placed in the fetal position and was fully clothed in what she had last been seen wearing, with the exception of the underwear that had previously been found at the scene of her disappearance.
 A large paddock was at the top of an embankment above her, and the location was close to State Highway 72, part of the Inland Scenic Route.

 The area she was found is known for being used by illegal cannabis growers, and the men who found her were out looking for a cannabis patch.
 Initially they were reluctant to contact police, but decided the discovery was too important not to report.